Sudarshana Pathirana: Command

+Commander of the Sri Lanka Air Force

+On 2 November 2020, he was appointed as the 18th Commander of the Air Force by President Gotabaya Rajapaksa and was also promoted to the three star rank of Air Marshal.
+He replaced Air Chief Marshal Sumangala Dias who retired.
+He went into retirement on 29 June, 2023.

 Awards

-In recognition of his unblemished and distinguished service, Pathirana has been awarded with the “Vishista Seva Vibhushanaya” and the “Uththama Seva Padakkama”.
+Pathirana has been awarded with the “Vishista Seva Vibhushanaya” and the “Uththama Seva Padakkama”.
 For his contribution during the humanitarian operations, Pathirana has awarded with gallantry medals on 8 occasions.
-Namely, “Weera Wickrama Vibhushanaya” twice, “Rana Wickrama Padakkama” twice and “Rana Sura Padakkama” on four occasions.
+Namely, “Weera Wickrama Vibhushanaya” twice, “Rana Wickrama Padakkama” twice, and “Rana Sura Padakkama” on four occasions.

-Appointment as the Commander of the Sri Lanka Air Force

-On 2 November 2020, he was appointed as the 18th Commander of the Air Force by President Gotabaya Rajapaksa and was also promoted to the three star rank of Air Marshal.
-He replaced Air Chief Marshal Sumangala Dias who retired.
+Later work

+Air Chief Marshal Pathiran was designated as Sri Lankan Ambassador to Nepal by President Ranil Wickremesinghe in October 2023.